nautobot/go-nautobot/docs/CircuitRequest.md

 ### NewCircuitRequest

-`func NewCircuitRequest(cid string, status ApprovalWorkflowStageResponseApprovalWorkflowStage, provider ApprovalWorkflowStageResponseApprovalWorkflowStage, circuitType ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *CircuitRequest`
+`func NewCircuitRequest(cid string, status BulkWritableCableRequestStatus, provider BulkWritableCableRequestStatus, circuitType BulkWritableCableRequestStatus, ) *CircuitRequest`

 NewCircuitRequest instantiates a new CircuitRequest object This constructor will assign default values to properties that have it defined,